dawu76/investment-research-notes/personal-finance/solo-401k/README.md

 Plan Information
 - Fill in the requested information.
 - The three-digit Plan Sequence Number is used to identify your Plan in annual reporting to the IRS.
 Your business determines the number, beginning with 001 for the first Plan the business established.
 For example, if this is the fourth Plan your business maintains or has maintained, the Plan Sequence Number would be 004.
 - Fill in the Plan Identification Number (if applicable).
-This is the tax identification number assigned to your Individual 401(k) Plan for reporting purposes.
-Do not use your Social Security Number or the tax identification number assigned to your business.
+This is the tax identification number **assigned to your Individual 401(k) Plan** for reporting purposes. **Do not use your Social Security Number or the tax identification number assigned to your business**.
 If your Plan does not have a Plan Identification Number, you or your tax advisor may obtain one immediately online or by telephone; the instructions for IRS Form SS-4 (available on the IRS website at www.irs.gov) explain how to proceed.

 ---